Posts Tagged ‘Richard Johnson’

 READ MORE >>

-In Colorado’s seventh home game of the year, the Buffs finally put things together.
+— November 13th – Boulder Colorado 28, Kansas 3 — In Colorado’s seventh home game of the year, the Buffs finally put things together.
 On the game’s second play from scrimmage, Colorado quarterback Steve Vogel, having earned the start based on his second half efforts against Missouri, tossed a short screen pass to halfback Richard Johnson.
-77 yards later, the Buffs had a 7-0 lead less than a minute into the game.
-“It’s fair to say that play set the tone for the rest of the game,” said Bill McCartney after the game.
+Some 77 yards later, the Buffs had a 7-0 lead less than a minute into the contest.
+“It’s fair to say that play set the tone for the …

 READ MORE >>